ahmedbakr11/MiniWAF/README.md

 # 🛡️ Mini WAF — Portfolio Project

 A lightweight **Web Application Firewall (WAF)** built with **FastAPI**.
-It sits as a **reverse proxy** in front of a deliberately vulnerable demo app, inspecting all requests for malicious patterns such as **XSS, SQL Injection, Path Traversal, and Command Injection**.
+It sits as a **reverse proxy** in front of a vulnerable demo app, inspecting all requests for malicious patterns such as **XSS, SQL Injection, Path Traversal, and Command Injection**.

 ---

 ## 🎥 Project Showcase
 ![Demo GIF](media/MINIWAFSNAPSHOTS.gif)
-*Replace `demo.gif` with a screen recording of your WAF blocking attacks.*
+*Snapshots of the project demo*

 ---